Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Model and Framework

 Thus, the point $(3,2)$ is a spurious local minimizer of the discrete function.
-This shows that local optimality can not imply global optimality. \end{example} On the other hand, the $L^{\natural}$-convexity ensures that local optimality implies global optimality.
-In~\citet{murota2003discrete}, $L^{\natural}$-convex functions are introduced as an extension to submodular functions and are proved to have the above property.
-Similar to the continuous case, $L^{\natural}$-convex functions can be characterized by the discrete midpoint convexity property.
-The exact definition is given by \begin{definition} A function $f(x):\mathcal{X}\mapsto\mathbb{R}$ is called a $L^\natural$-convex function, if the discrete midpoint convexity holds:
+This shows that local optimality cannot imply global optimality. \end{example} On the other hand, the $L^{\natural}$-convexity ensures that local optimality implies global optimality.
+Similar to the continuous case, $L^{\natural}$-convex functions can be characterized by the mid-point convexity property. \begin{definition} \revisee{A set $\mathcal{S}\subset \mathbb{Z}^d$ is called a $L^\natural$-convex set, if it holds that